joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 _Note: Also, ensure that your Event Hub is in the same region as your Azure Firewall so that you can use Diagnostics settings.
 Regarding the Azure Static WebApp - it doesn't matter; this is a global service  - and you will be entering the Event Hub listener._

-We will use the Azure Portal to provision the workflow _(however, I will have added Azure Bicep to the bottom of the article for reference)_.
+We will use the Azure Portal and a browser to provision the workflow _(however, I will have added Azure Bicep to the bottom of the article for reference)_.

 This article - assumes you have basic knowledge of GitHub and Microsoft Azure.